beenycool/marker/README.md

 # AI Marker - Anonymous GCSE Marking Tool

-A free, privacy-first AI marking tool for GCSE students during summer holidays.
+A free, privacy-first AI marking tool built by students for students.
+Created during our own GCSE preparation because we needed faster feedback.
 No accounts, no tracking, all processing ephemeral.

 ## 🔒 Privacy-First Architecture

+We understand how stressful GCSEs are without adding privacy concerns.
+That's why we built this with zero tracking:

-- **Zero Storage**: No questions, answers, or personal data stored on servers
+- **Zero Storage**: No questions, answers, or personal data stored on our servers
 - **Ephemeral Processing**: All data processed in real-time and immediately discarded
-- **Local Analytics**: Dashboard data stored only in your browser's localStorage
+- **Local Analytics**: Dashboard data stored only in your browser - we cannot access it
-- **Anonymous Rate Limiting**: IP hashing with daily deletion for abuse prevention
+- **Anonymous Rate Limiting**: IP hashing with daily deletion for abuse prevention only
+- **Third-Party Processing**: When you submit work for marking, it's sent to AI providers (OpenAI, Google, etc.) for processing but not stored
-- **GDPR Compliant**: No personal data collection or storage
+- **GDPR Compliant**: No personal data collection or persistent storage anywhere

 ## 🚀 Features

-- **AI-Powered Marking**: Advanced AI models provide accurate, consistent marking
+- **AI-Powered Marking**: Get detailed feedback within seconds
-- **OCR Support**: Upload photos of handwritten work for instant text conversion
+- **OCR Support**: Upload photos of handwritten work for automatic text conversion
 - **Grade Boundaries**: Optional GCSE grade boundary integration
-- **Progress Tracking**: Local session analytics with privacy guarantees
+- **Progress Tracking**: Local session analytics stored on your device
-- **Multiple AI Providers**: OpenRouter, GPT, Claude, Gemini support
+- **Multiple AI Providers**: Uses the best AI models available - OpenRouter, GPT, Claude, Gemini
-- **Subject-Specific**: Tailored marking for different GCSE subjects
+- **Subject-Specific**: Tailored marking for all GCSE subjects

 ## 🏗️ Architecture